David Greig, Lawyer & Mediator

-I am a 60-year-old lawyer and mediator, with 30 years of experience.
+I am a 66-year old lawyer and mediator, with over 35 years of experience.

 I come from a family of legal professionals.
 My father was a Judge, my mother a legal secretary, and my sister a lawyer.

 Thinking that I might have promise as a musician, I left High School before graduation to play guitar.
 That did not go entirely as planned so I returned to school.
 In the early 1980’s, I obtained an English Literature degree at the University of Victoria.

 Then, In 1986, I obtained my law degree.
 I graduated in the top 10% of my class.
 It was a small class.
 I had also earned some bursaries and awards, and an invitation for graduate studies, but I needed work.
 The market for young lawyers in Victoria was grim, and by then, I had three young children, and my wife was ill.

 I obtained articles with a Burnaby law firm, and thereafter took a happy position at Kane, Shannon & Weiler, in Delta, where I worked and learned for the next seven years.
 During that time, I handled a variety of cases, but focussed on trial work.
 My first legal assistant at that firm was Elaine Ekman, and we became a competent and successful team (and remain so today).